Nenjam Marappathillai (1963 film): Plot

-While on a visit to his friend's village, Anand, a college boy explores a dilapidated villa, falls unconscious and learns all the details about his past life of love and sorrow.
+While on a visit to his friend's village, Anand, a college boy, explores a dilapidated villa, falls unconscious and learns all the details about his past life of love and sorrow.

-When he was staying in the village, Anand hears a screaming voice of girl from one of the room that was kept locked in his friends house.
+When he was staying in the village, Anand hears the screams of a girl from one of the room that was kept locked in his friend's house.
 When he inquires with his friend he skips away from answering.
 But when Anand insists, his friend narrates the incident how his own sister became insane after seeing the dilapidated palace in that village.
 Out of curiosity, Anand goes to the Villa without his friend's knowledge and realises that he was once son of a prominent Zamindar.
 This Zamindar's son was in love with a low caste girl and was firm to marry her in spite his Father's protest.
 When the lovers try to elope, the girl was shot dead by Zamindar and his son was kept in House arrest.
 The Zamindar swears that he would not allow his son to marry her even if he takes seven births.
 Eventually the boy dies after few days.

 When he was in the palace he meets an elderly person aged 109 years, who is nobody but the same old Zamindar.
 Without knowing that he is the Zamindar, father of his previous birth, he reveals that the girl who was shot dead by the Zamindar also born in the same village.
 Now being reminded by his challenge, the zamindar tries to kill that Girl but the boy comes in between.
 Since Anand is his own son, the Zamindar avoids him and targets the girl.
 When Anand approached near the Zamindar, the later falls in Quicksand.
 Lest with the best efforts, Zamindar sinks in the Quicksand and dies.
 Anand then marries the girl.